 The quality of broadband, in particular home broadband, to meet the needs of Islanders has therefore become an even greater focus for States policy.

-The States policy letter, 'Delivering Next Generation Digital Infrastructure' sets out several priorities which the GCRA has a role in delivering, including the provision of broadband.
+The States policy letter, 'Delivering Next Generation Digital Infrastructure' sets out a number of priorities which the GCRA has a role in delivering in the area of broadband.

-Review of broadband provision, including regulatory oversight of the rollout of fibre to the premises in Guernsey.

-T.

-- ensuring that competition is maintained at the retail level (the point at which customers buy network services), ensuring that consumer choice is maintained with healthy competition encouraged amongst telcos.

-- wholesale products and prices should be similar to those available in similar sized jurisdictions in which Sure operates, to ensure Guernsey remains competitive.

-- ensuring consumers' expectations of the cost and quality of services are met.
-This will include ensuring that telcos are able to compete fairly and procure fibre broadband services at a wholesale level based on a level playing field.

-- all licensed operators to have non-discriminatory access to the wholesale network at regulated rates approved, ensuring competition at the retail level.

-- encouraging best practice in the telecoms sector, while giving new operators access to the existing network within realistic timescales and at realistic costs.

-- over the course of the roll-out, regular sessions overseen by the Broadband Working Group assisted, and advised by the GCRA as appropriate to its role, will take place.
+- ensuring that competition is maintained at the retail level (the point at which customers buy network services), ensuring that consumer choice is maintained with healthy competition encouraged amongst telcos. - wholesale products and prices should be similar to those available in similar sized jurisdictions in which Sure operates, to ensure Guernsey remains competitive. - ensuring consumers' expectations of the cost and quality of services are met.
+This will include ensuring that telcos are able to compete fairly and procure fibre broadband services at a wholesale level based on a level playing field. - all licensed operators to have non-discriminatory access to the wholesale network at regulated rates approved, ensuring competition at the retail level; - encouraging best practice in the telecoms sector, while giving new operators access to the existing network within realistic timescales and at realistic costs. - over the course of the roll-out, regular sessions overseen by the Broadband Working Group, assisted and advised by the GCRA as appropriate to its role, will take place.